 Courses offered by Lydia Syson include:

 - Self-editing, step by step (Master’s, PhD students, postdocs)

 - Developing your voice (Master’s and PhD students)

-Tutoring undergraduates, postgraduates and staff as an RLF Writing Fellow at The Courtauld Institute of Art (2015-2018) has given her considerable insight into how strategies used by professional writers can benefit students and academics.
+In her role as RLF Writing Fellow at The Courtauld Institute of Art (2015-2018), Lydia gained considerable insight into how strategies used by professional writers can benefit students and academics.
 Her lively workshops incorporate solo, pair and group work, and offer participants rich opportunities for creative reflection.

 ‘The workshop was both fun and incredibly useful. . . one of the best structured and most useful workshops/trainings that I have ever attended. . .

 The format chosen was very entertaining and gave us useful guidelines in relation to the editing practice. . . completely satisfying.

 The super informative discussion on the “editing” process really inspired me to re-imagine and re-configure the writing practice.

 The most useful formal training I’ve done while doing my PhD. . .
 Lydia is a lovely and warm facilitator with an immense amount of knowledge.
 Above all, she’s helped to demystify the writing process for me. . .

 In just one session, Lydia was able to identify my main issues with academic writing and suggested really useful tools.